G-Core/product-documentation/documentation/waap/waap-policies/waf-and-owasp-top-threats.md

 ## Configure policy group

-You can review the WAF and OWASP top threats policy group and enable or disable its policies in the Gcore Customer Portal:
+You can review the WAF and OWASP top threats policy group and enable or disable its policies in the <a href="https://accounts.gcore.com/reports/dashboard" target="_blank">Gcore Customer Portal</a>:

 1\.
 Navigate to **WAAP** > **Domains**.